DETAILED ACTION

 transmit, to the computing system via the communications interface, a notification comprising at least a portion of the generated output data and elements of explainability data associated with the trained artificial intelligence process, the elements of explainability data comprising a feature contribution value characterizing a contribution of a corresponding one of the feature values to the predicted likelihood of the occurrence of the attrition event during the second temporal interval, and the notification causing the computing system to perform operations, consistent with the portion of the output data and with the feature contribution value, that reduce the predicted likelihood of the occurrence of the attrition event during the second temporal interval.

 Claim 1 is an apparatus claim.
 The apparatus is composed of a memory, communications and one or more processors.
 The apparatus transmits data to a computing system.
-If the apparatus is transmitting data to a computing system, a computer system outside and external to the apparatus.
+If the apparatus is transmitting data to a computing system, the computer system is outside and external to the apparatus.
 The functions performed by or functions configured to be performed by the computing system is outside the scope of the apparatus.

 Stated in an alternative manner, the apparatus is transmitting instructions to a computing system instructing the computing system to perform functions.
 The apparatus, itself, is not performing the functions.
 The apparatus (the apparatus claimed) is merely transmitting instructions.